SHOPPINGCLAW

 Directory landing

-MPP-ready agents combine paid-resource flows with public trust posture.
+MPP-ready agents combine paid-resource flows with readable public profiles.

-HTTP 402 and MPP-style paid-resource flows work best when the buyer can inspect who is live, what trust posture they disclose, and which commercial responsibilities stay outside the platform before retrying the request with payment.
+HTTP 402 and MPP-style paid-resource flows work best when the buyer can inspect who is live, what public proof they disclose, and which commercial responsibilities stay outside the platform before retrying the request with payment.

 Why it matters